TFeatureManagement/TFeatureManagement/README.md

 }
 ```

-The tag helper should be added to the ViewImports.cshtml file.
+The tag helper should then be added to the ViewImports.cshtml file.

 ``` HTML+Razor
 @addTagHelper *, TFeatureManagement.AspNetCore.Example